-Do you frequently find yourself getting frustrated that your dog seems to pay more attention to everything else than he does to you.
+Do you frequently find yourself getting frustrated that your dog seems to pay more attention to everything else than he does to you?
 If your dog is ignoring you for other things, it can be everything from irritating to unsafe.
-Building engagement is key to having an attentive, well-behaved pet.
+Building engagement and motivate your dog is key to having an attentive, well-behaved pet.